 But like what I always say, people are always entitled to their own opinions and I like that most bloggers say that what they post are not hard and fast rules, they are general guidelines so no one size fits all.
 Now it’s just that I strongly believe that your blogging success is not based on the blog platform you’re using.
 You may or may not agree with that, it’s perfectly fine with me.
 After all, we have different perceptions of what success in blogging is.

 The main reason I’m still on Blogger is that I don’t have to purchase and pay hosting fees.
-Months ago, thanks to Jhanis from The Vanilla Housewife, I was actually offered free and unlimited hosting from the same hosting company she’s using now and I was so giddy and excited!!
+Months ago, thanks to Jhanis, I was actually offered free and unlimited hosting from the same hosting company she’s using now and I was so giddy and excited!!

 I did heavy research and was so ready to switch to Wordpress because hey, I don’t have to pay anymore!
 I was so eager to DIY everything.
 It sounded so simple, I just didn’t have the guts to do it myself that time because I was afraid to make a mess and lose everything or lose myself!
 So if you who are reading this did it yourself, kudos to you!!! :)

 Long-time and pro bloggers already know this.
 And for you to be self-hosted, you need to purchase hosting first.
 Basically, you need a place to “house” your blog.
 Using Blogger on the other hand means your blog is housed in Blogger/Google servers and you don’t have to purchase hosting, 99.9% uptime too!
 I strongly recommend to get your own domain though – instead of yourblogname.blogspot.com, you can purchase yourblogname.com and it’s not that costly.

 I can always improve my blog even when I’m using Blogger.
 Again, that’s just me and yes I know that Wordpress is a great platform and it has so many functionalities that are not available on Blogger.
 It’s just that I don’t see myself using those functionalities anyway.